 When you change the mode of any table from read-only to editable or vice versa, a balloon with the corresponding message is shown on the status bar.

 Use the shortcut menu or the corresponding buttons under the grid.
 For example, you can do the following:

-To insert NULL (instead of empty string), select Set Value To -> Null on the shortcut menu.
-You can also use the CTRL+0 key combination.
+To insert NULL (instead of empty string), select Set Value To on the shortcut menu, and then click NULL, or press CTRL+0.

-Tip: Use Set Value To menu to quickly set an empty string, zero, or a current date.
+Tip: Use the Set Value To menu to quickly set an empty string, zero, or the current date.

-Tip: Using the CTRL key, you may include and exclude cells to selection.
-Any number of rows may be copied and pasted to some other application, for example, a spreadsheet, but when you paste data in the data grid, only the first row will be pasted.
+Tip: With the CTRL key, you may include and exclude cells to selection.
+Any number of rows may be copied and pasted to some other application, for example, a spreadsheet.
+However, when you paste data in data grid, only the first row will be pasted.

 The row is focused.